jlbjulio/AndroidStudio-Proyectos-HPA4/README.md

-# AndroidStudio-Proyectos-HPA4
+# AndroidStudio-Proyects

-# Workshops and Projects - HPA4 (Android Studio)
+# Workshops and Projects

-This repository contains a collection of workshops, projects, and evaluations developed for the course **Herramientas de Programación 4 (HPA4)**.
+This repository contains a collection of workshops, projects, and evaluations.
 The exercises were implemented using **Android Studio** and focus on mobile application development on Android, using essential components such as `Activities`, `Fragments`, `RecyclerView`, animations, databases, multimedia, and more.

 ---